 The Bonds were purchased by Stifel, Nicolaus & Company, Incorporated (the "Underwriter").
-The Underwriter has agreed to purchase the Bonds at a purchase price of \$ (being equal to the aggregate principal amount of the Bonds (\$), plus an original issue premium of \$, less an Underwriter's discount of \$).
+The Underwriter has agreed to purchase the Bonds at a purchase price of \$3,478,539.85 (which is equal to the principal amount of the Bonds of \$2,985,000, plus an original issue premium of \$523,389.85, and less Underwriter's discount of \$29,850.00).
 The purchase agreement relating to the Bonds provides that the Underwriter will purchase all of the Bonds if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in said agreement, the approval of certain legal matters by counsel and certain other conditions.
 The Underwriter may offer and sell the Bonds to certain dealers and others at prices lower than the offering prices stated on the inside cover page hereof.
 The offering prices may be changed from time to time by the Underwriter.